RubyRubenstahl/artikcloud-ProxyHub/proxies/README.md

 akcDtid: device type ID on ARTIK Cloud
 proxyDeviceData: custom data that you manage yourself

+You leave addNewDevice() empty for a discoverable device.

-## Declare a device
+## Add an on-demain device

-You can also arbitrarily declare a device in the addNewDevice() function :
+You implement addNewDevice() function and leave init() empty:

  ~~~ javascript
 Shell.prototype.addNewDevice = function () {